 Cox, who had gained legendary status in his only season at Blackpool before joining Liverpool, joined his former club on a free transfer as player-manager in 1909 and he made 69 appearances for them before retiring in 1911.

-Other Clubs: South Shore Standard, South Shore FC (both amateur), Blackpool, Blackpool (2)
+South Shore Standard, South Shore FC (both amateur), Blackpool, Blackpool (2)